adrienmaloba/www.diagrams.net-source/trust/sla-gsuite.md

 | 3	        | 8 business hours	| Interruption to individual users and no work around is available |
 | 4	        | 12 business hours	| Hindrance to individual users and acceptable work around is available |

-The resolution time of the incident depends upon the complexity of the issue and the time you take to respond to requests for additional information.
-JGraph’s target is to respond to each communication within the same interval as for initial communication, during business hours.
+The resolution time of the incident depends upon the complexity of the issue and the time you take to respond to requests for additional information. draw.io's target is to respond to each communication within the same interval as for initial communication, during business hours.

 Business hours are Monday – Friday, 09:00 – 17:00 local time London, UK